-To successfully set up a multi-level dropdown menu, we need to combine the backend navigation configuration with the frontend template tags call.
+To successfully build a multi-level dropdown menu, we need to combine the backend navigation configuration with the frontend template tag calls.

-Step 1: Understand the data structure of the navigation list in AnQi CMS and the background configuration.
+The first step is to understand the data structure of the Anqi CMS navigation list and the background configuration

-In AnQi CMS, to build a multi-level dropdown menu, you first need to start with the navigation settings in the background.
-Enter the background's...后台设置-网站导航设置Page, you will see导航类别管理and导航链接设置Two core areas.
+In Anqi CMS, to build a multi-level dropdown menu, you first need to start with the navigation settings in the background.
+Enter the background's后台设置-u003e网站导航设置Page, you will see导航类别管理and导航链接设置Two core areas.

 2. Navigation link settings:This is the place to create specific navigation menu items.
-Each navigation link carries specific information, such as the displayed name, link address, and so on.
+Each navigation link carries specific information, such as the displayed name, link address, etc.

-• Display name and subtitle name/navigation description:These fields allow you to set friendly display text for navigation items, and you can even add auxiliary subtitles or descriptions to provide more information.
+• Display Name and Subtitle Name/Navigation Description:These fields allow you to set friendly display text for navigation items, and even add auxiliary subtitles or descriptions to provide more rich information.

-• Link type:English CMS supports multiple link types, including links to core pages within the site,内置链接(such as the home page, model home page), and links to specific pages.分类页面链接(Article category, product category, or single page), as well as fully customizable外部链接.
-This greatly increases the flexibility of navigation.
+• Link Type:The AnQi CMS supports various link types, including links to core pages within the site内置链接(such as the homepage, model homepage), and links to specific pages分类页面链接(Article category, product category, or single page), and fully customizable外部链接.
+This greatly enhances the flexibility of navigation.

-• Parent Navigation:This is the key to implementing multi-level menus.
-When you need to create a second-level menu item, just上级导航Set it to the corresponding top-level menu.
-For example, if you create a top-level navigation named “Product Center”, then you can create “Product A”, “Product B”, and so on as second-level navigations, and set them to be the corresponding ones.上级导航The product center is specified.
+• Parent navigation:This is the key to implementing a multi-level menu.
+When you need to create a second-level menu item, just上级导航Set it as the corresponding top-level menu.
+For example, if you create a top-level navigation named "Product Center", you can then create secondary navigations such as "Product A", "Product B", and so on, and set their上级导航Be specified as "Product Center".

-• Display Order:By adjusting the numbers of the display order, you can control the arrangement of navigation items at the same level, with smaller numbers appearing earlier.
+• Display order:By adjusting the display order number, you can control the arrangement position of navigation items at the same level, the smaller the number, the closer to the front.

-It should be noted that the Anqi CMS currently supports a navigation list of up to two levels by default.This means you can create a first-level menu and its second-level sub-menus, but does not support three or more nested levels.
+It should be noted that AnQi CMS currently supports up to two-level navigation lists by default.This means you can create a first-level menu and its second-level sub-menus, but not support three or more nested levels.

-After the background navigation structure is configured, the next step is to display it in the front-end template throughnavListtags.navListThe label is a powerful tool provided by AnQi CMS, used to fetch and cyclically output the navigation data configured in the background.
+After the background navigation structure is configured, the next step is to use the template in the front-endnavListlabel to display it.navListThe tag is a powerful tool provided by Anqi CMS, used to retrieve and loop output the navigation data configured on the backend.

 The basic usage method is as follows: